jgardn92/jg-exon-capture/0_Notes/Blast_notes.md

   - makes the fasta into a blast db
   - blasts a COI sequence against that blast db
   - saves successful blast sequences somewhere listed by spp found in and sequence found
 - test run mostly worked *but* two of the db files are corrupt and won't commit .nhr and .nsq.
-No idea why
+No idea why so added to gitignore instead